GFlisch/Arc4u.Cyphertool/README.md

 Create a folder where you want to store the encryptor tool!
 For example C:\PRJ\Tools
-If the folder is not yet part of the user environment path then run this in your terminal window: setx path "%path%;C:\PRJ\Tools"
+If the folder is not yet part of the user environment path then run this in your terminal window:
+>setx path "%path%;C:\PRJ\Tools"

 Close your terminal and then run this command:

-dotnet tool install arc4u.encryptor --tool-path c:\PRJ\Tools --version 1.0.0-preview01
+>dotnet tool install arc4u.encryptor --tool-path c:\PRJ\Tools --version 1.0.0-preview02

 There is no need to close your terminal because the path is already registered!